bussorenre/justitium_old/README.md

 justitium - Open online judge server
 ===========

-Justitum if OPen online judge server for C-language( and others will be added) for Data Engineering Lab.
+Justitum is Open online judge server for C-language( and others will be added) for Data Engineering Lab.

 What is Data Engineering Lab?